253 – Lactation in the Workplace

 Reasonable Break Time: The Federal Health Care Reform Act does not define what legally constitutes a “reasonable break time,” as both the frequency and duration of lactation sessions will vary by mother.
 The Bravado Breastfeeding Information Council has published that, as a general rule, it takes approximately 20 minutes to perform actual lactation and an additional 10 minutes to prepare beforehand and clean up afterwards for a total of approximately 30 minutes.

-The employee’s supervisor, following authorization by the bureau commander and collaboration with the Human Resources director, may temporarily effect the reassignment of an employee exercising her right to perform lactation in the workplace based upon a reasonable determination that the break time schedule or imposition created by the lactation process unduly interferes with the performance of her regularly-assigned duties or assigned duty area (e.g., patrol or other field operations).
+1. The employee’s supervisor, following authorization by the bureau commander and collaboration with HR, may temporarily effect the reassignment of an employee exercising her right to perform lactation in the workplace based upon a reasonable determination that the break time schedule or imposition created by the lactation process unduly interferes with the performance of her regularly-assigned duties or assigned duty area (e.g., patrol or other field operations).

 An employee may also be temporarily reassigned to another work location due to a lack of resources or accommodations necessary to support sufficiently an employee’s lactation activities at her regularly-assigned location.

-Immediately following an employee’s advisement that she is no longer performing lactation in the workplace, the employee shall resume adherence to all work-related expectations and standard operating procedures existing prior to her lactation period.
-If she had been temporarily reassigned or relocated, she shall be returned to her original assignment and location as soon as administratively feasible.
+2. Immediately following an employee’s advisement that she is no longer performing lactation in the workplace, the employee will resume adherence to all work-related expectations and standard operating procedures existing prior to her lactation period.
+If she had been temporarily reassigned or relocated, she will be returned to her original assignment and location as soon as administratively feasible.

-While at work, an employee shall utilize only the “private places” established and so designated for lactation in her assigned work area.
+2. While at work, an employee will utilize only the “private places” established and so designated for lactation in her assigned work area.

-Lactation equipment shall be maintained by the employee in an inconspicuous manner within the workplace.
+b.
+Lactation equipment will be maintained by the employee in an inconspicuous manner within the workplace.

-To the extent possible, all supervisors and employees shall strive to ensure their discussions regarding, and the circumstances surrounding, an employee’s exercising her right to perform lactation in the workplace remain private and confidential.
+C. To the extent possible, all supervisors and employees will strive to ensure their discussions regarding, and the circumstances surrounding, an employee’s exercising her right to perform lactation in the workplace remain private and confidential.

 This policy has been revised on the below listed dates: